Close

 Free trial and other fees

-Alert1 does not offer a free trial, but since the company does not require you to sign a contract, you can get a refund with no cancellation fees if you return within 30 days of purchase.
+Alert1 does not offer a free trial, but since the company does not require you to sign a contract, you can get a refund with no cancellation fees if you return it within 30 days of purchase.
 To return your device, call 800-693-5433 and select option two.
 You will have to pay the shipping charge to ship the box back to the company, which varies based on your location.
 Any activation and warranty fees are nonrefundable.

 During the checkout process, there are additional fees: